-Her company, Fourfront Group arranged the event as a networking day hosted by the property company JLL.
-This involved triathlons and a two-mile swim down a lake.
+Her company, Fourfront Group arranged the event as a networking day that involved triathlons and a two-mile swim down a lake.

-Once I got there… the buzz was amazing and I started to get into the team building spirit.
+So, I make it there and the first thing I noticed was the buzz.
+I was surrounded by morning-people who were getting into the team-building spirit.
 Nothing says ‘teamwork’ like your director, you, and the guy in sales, standing in line in matching yellow swim caps about to jump into a lake.

-It was an amazing thing to experience.
-The company’s culture and the support they gave each other were incredible; I felt healthy just being around them!
+This event was an amazing thing to experience.
+The company’s culture and the support they gave each other were incredible.
+I felt healthy just being around them!